What is “Heutagogy”?

 · selects a minimum of three additional website reviews to discuss.

 The written assignments and discussion posts that you submit in this class are not for my benefit – they are for the benefit of you and the other students in the class.
 All of the course rules, policies, and requirements are designed to maximize the teaching / learning value of your coursework.

 My role in the course begins with the instructional design process – to create a sequence of learning activities that:

 - engages each learner in a meaningful way with the course content and the other learners in the class.

 - requires each learner to also be a teacher – to add quality learning opportunities for the other students to benefit from.

-- allows maximum freedom for self-direction – so that each learner has the responsibility to forge their own learning path.
+- allows maximum freedom for self-direction – so that each learner has the responsibility to forge her/his own learning path.

-The extent to which I am successful in acheiving these three goals is the measure of success of the course.
+The extent to which I am successful in achieving these three goals is the measure of my success in this course.